Students and Families Resources

 This partnership between a comprehensive high school and the neighboring continuation high school provides the opportunity to recover credit for failed courses.
 Students take up to two pass-thru-classes during the school day with a continuation teacher, while remaining enrolled at the comprehensive site.
 RIG is successful for students who need a small class setting for credit recovery, and who want to participate in school events and activities such as varsity athletics.

-This is a unique grade increase opportunity that requires extended time and additional work from students who have not mastered course content standards within a given semester.
-Students whose grades are within ten percentage points from a “C” can participate in STAR 17 for an alternative pathway to demonstrate mastery and raise their grade.
+This is a unique grade increase opportunity for students who have not mastered course content standards in any academic subject within a given semester, and earned a grade below a “C”.
+The STAR program provides extended time and additional work as an alternative pathway to demonstrate mastery and raise an existing low grade.
 This is valuable for students to graduate ready for admission to a 4-year college whose minimum grade requirement for eligibility is a “C.”